crueber/mean-coffee-starter/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-Original codebase was licensed by Sahat Yalkabov in 2014 under the MIT License.
-No substantial portion of that code remains, but credit where it is due!
+**Inspiration for this codebase was strongly pulled from the Hackathon Starter 2 written by Sahat Yalkabov in 2014 under the MIT License.
+Without that repo, this wouldn't exist.
+Thus, credit where it is due!**